hanlee-311/team-profile-generator/README.md

 * `getRole()`&mdash;returns `'Employee'`

-The other three classes will extend `Employee`.
+✅The other three classes will extend `Employee`.

-In addition to `Employee`'s properties and methods, `Manager` will also have the following:
+✅In addition to `Employee`'s properties and methods, `Manager` will also have the following:

 * `officeNumber`

 * `getRole()`&mdash;overridden to return `'Manager'`

-In addition to `Employee`'s properties and methods, `Engineer` will also have the following:
+✅In addition to `Employee`'s properties and methods, `Engineer` will also have the following:

 * `github`&mdash;GitHub username